StrongSwan IPsec Vulnerability Allowing Remote Code Execution

 Moreover, through key manipulation, it is possible to reduce the reference counter (if the certificate is not trustworthy, the reference to the object is released after the key type is determined) and free up memory for the still used object with the key.
 The considered flaw does not exclude the creation of exploits for organizing information leakage from memory and executing your own code.

-The attack on the server is carried out by sending a self-signed certificate by the client to authenticate the client using the EAP-TLS, EAP-TTLS, EAP-PEAP and EAP-TNC methods.
-An attack on the client can be made through the return of a specially designed certificate by the server.
-The vulnerability appears in the strongSwan 5.9.8 and 5.9.9 releases.
-The publication of package updates in distributions can be tracked on the pages: Debian, Ubuntu, Gentoo, RHEL, SUSE, Arch, FreeBSD, NetBSD.
+Attack on server is carried out by the client sending a self-signed certificate for client authentication using the EAP-TLS, EAP-TTLS, EAP-PEAP, and EAP-TNC methods.
+An attack on the client can be carried out through the return server A specially designed certificate.
+The vulnerability appears in strongSwan releases 5.9.8 and 5.9.9.
+The publication of package updates in distributions can be tracked on the following pages: Debian, Ubuntu, Gentoo, RHEL, SUSE, Arch, FreeBSD, NetBSD.

 Source: opennet.ru